 Marie Claire interviewed me for their article A Study in Sexism: What Happens When Trans Women Lose Their Male Privilege, August 14, 2015.
 Several June 2015 articles about the word

-cisgender being added to the Oxford English Dictionary cite my book Whipping Girl for popularizing it -- see for instance, New York Magazine and Slate.
+cisgender being added to the Oxford English Dictionary cite my book Whipping Girl for popularizing the term -- see for instance, New York Magazine and Slate.
 A later article from (just after Merriam-Webster added the term) interviewed me for the piece.
 Slate in May 2016 The

 Variety Magazine article Transgender Hollywood: Will Bruce Jenner Change the Industry? calls Whipping Girl a “seminal” book and discusses the media archetypes of trans women that I describe therein, May 5, 2015.
 The

-Transparent mention my book as being an influence on the show; e.g., see Whipping Girl , Cosmopolitan , HuffPost , Independent , Ms. , NPR , and Vogue .
-Washington Post I am interviewed about
+Transparent mention my book as being an influence on the show; e.g., see Whipping Girl , Cosmopolitan , HuffPost , Independent , Ms. , NPR , Vogue , and most recently Washington Post .
+The Daily Beast I am interviewed about

 , published by The New Press, 2013.
 Republic of Outsiders: The Power of Amateurs, Dreamers and Rebels My thoughts about femininity & feminism are discussed in